hrobben/sftptest/README.md

 application that you can use as the skeleton for your new applications.
 Addon is a very simple SFTP with use of phpseclib class.

+To make it more central we could make a field or variable for the path on the server string.

 For details on how to download and get started with Symfony, see the [Installation][1] chapter of the Symfony Documentation.